 Note however, that despite its potential benefit for diabetes, using this product as part of treatment is still not recommended without proper advice from a medical professional.
 It may interact with medications that you are taking so check with your doctor first.

-Even though Pycnogenol can’t make you lose weight, it has other benefits for obese people such as lower triglyceride levels, waist size reduction, and an increase of good cholesterol (HDL).This effect comes after 3 to 6 months supplementation with this extract.
+Even though Pycnogenol doesn't directly eliminate excess weight, it has other related benefits.
+Studies reported the extract can lower triglyceride levels, reduce waist size, and increase high-density lipoprotein levels (HDL, the "good" cholesterol).This effect is seen after 3 to 6 months of supplementation with this extract.

 Tinnitus is a condition that is characterized by a continuous ringing sound in the ear.
 It can be triggered by several factors, which includes hypertension or even hypotension.